ckgauro/SpringRestAPI/RestWithSpringBootUdemy/02 RestWithSpringBootUdemy Calculator/restwithspringbootudemy/ReadMe.md

 ResponseEntity represents an HTTP response, including headers, body, and status.
 While @ResponseBody puts the return value into the body of the response, ResponseEntity also allows us to add headers and status code.

+### @ResponseStatus
+@ResponseStatus marks a method or exception class with the status code and reason message that should be returned.
+The status code is applied to the HTTP response when the handler method is invoked, or whenever the specified exception is thrown.
+It overrides status information set by other means, like ResponseEntity or redirect:

 ----------
 # Test Result